 Rosemary has been applying transactional analysis since 1990 providing training in TA in Oxford and internationally for others since 1996.
 She has been working as a coach and mentor since the 1980's providing coach training since the beginning of the 1990's both internally within organisations and independently.Using TA as her primary frame of reference, Rosemary has been working as an independent management consultant, trainer, and facilitator, as well as mentor and coach for over two decades.
 In addition to training others in these areas, and training counsellors, she is also a Supervisor for others working in these ways.

 How much does the programme cost?

 The programme costs £585 + VAT (virtaul programme price).

 What does the programme fee include?

-It covers the price of all study materials, refreshments and lunch.
+Face to face programme price includes all study materials, refreshments and lunch.

 What is your dress code?

 Rosemary Napper Faculty